 The schnauzer remained unmoving until Stuart got halfway across the room.
 “Stop!” the canine ordered in a raspy voice.
-From the pocket of his parka, the schnauzer pulled out an old revolver with a shaky hand and held it up at arm’s length, with its barrel aimed at the guard’s chest.
+From beneath his parka, the schnauzer pushed out an old revolver with a shaky hand and held it up at arm’s length, with its barrel aimed at the guard’s chest.
 Stu froze immediately, the fingers of both hands splayed out in submission.

 “Easy now,” he said in a calm voice.
 “There’s no need for this.
 Just let us know what you want and we will do what we can to resolve —”